kemtls/draft-celi-wiggers-tls-authkem/draft-celi-wiggers-tls-authkem.md

 Using AuthKEM with Falcon-512 in the certificate chain remains an attractive option, however: the certificate issuance process, because it is mostly offline, could perhaps be set up in a way to protect the Falcon implementation against attacks.
 Falcon signature verification is fast and does not require floating-point arithmetic.
-Avoiding online usage of Falcon in TLS 1.3 requires two implementations of the signature verification routines, i.e., Dilithium and Falcon, on top of the key exchange algorithm.
+Avoiding online usage of Falcon in TLS 1.3 requires two implementations of the signature verification routines, i.e., ML-DSA and Falcon, on top of the key exchange algorithm.

 In all examples, the size of the certificate chain still dominates the TLS handshake, especially if Certificate Transparency SCT statements are included,